-All probationary faculty and academic professionals are reviewed periodically as specified by University policy and College guidelines.
+All probationary faculty and academic professionals are reviewed periodically as specified by College guidelines.
 The purpose of these reviews is to provide guidance on the individual's progress.
 The review should resemble a tenure/continuing status review, except that outside letters are not normally solicited.
-As in the review for tenure/continuing status, the Director and PBC prepare separate statements of recommendations and suggestions to be forwarded to the College and the Dean.
+As in the review for tenure/continuing status, the Director and PBC prepare separate statements of recommendations and suggestions.